pacificclimate/station-data-portal/user-doc/root.rst

 Filtering stations (**Station Filters** tab)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When the app starts up (i.e., the web page is refreshed), all available
+When the app starts up (i.e., the web page is loaded or refreshed),
+all available
 stations are loaded and shown on the map.
 To select stations by criteria
 including date range of available observations, the network they are
 part of, the variables they report, and the frequency of observations